alephnull07/Personalized-Grocery-AI-Shopping-Assistant/README.md

-# Cartelligence: A Personalized AI Grocery Shopping Assistant
+# Cartelligence - A Personal AI Grocery Shopping Assistant
 ## Overview
 **Problem**: Shopping for groceries can be time-consuming and overwhelming, especially when trying to stick to a budget or a diet plan.